Skip to main content

 Research assistants will be hired to work on one of these studies and may additionally help with the comparative research.
 Please visit our website for recent publications and more information on our work.

-Role: Research assistants will be involved in data collection, coding video data, and assisting with administrative tasks.
+Role: Research assistants will be involved in data collection, coding video data, participant recruitment, and assisting with administrative tasks.
 Students should expect to be heavily involved in multiple aspects of the research projects and gain a well-rounded understanding of the research process.

 Qualifications: Students must be reliable, dedicated, and have strong communication skills.